Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 All construction must comply with the following codes:

-Building plans are usually reviewed within three weeks.
+Building plans are usually reviewed within 21 working business days.

 A building permit expires either:

 Yes.
 A permit which has not expired may be extended once for 180 days, upon written request to the Building Official.

 If your permit has expired, a new permit is required in order to continue work.
 The new permit will cost one half the original fee, provided no changes have been made and the permit has been suspended or abandoned for less than one year.
 To renew a permit which has been expired for more than one year, the cost will be the full fee.